joyDeng/InverseTranslucent/README.md

 ## Optimizing both geometry and texture

-The latest optimizing code is in learn_real_data.py
+The latest optimizing code is in "examples/python/learn_real_data.py"

-To set the ROOT_DIR, SCENE_DIR, etc... go to "script/constants.py"
+To set the ROOT_DIR, SCENE_DIR, etc... go to "examples/python/constants.py"

-To optimize homogeneou value of alebdo and sigma_t, use args.sigma_texture = 0
+To optimize homogeneous value of alebdo and sigma_t, use args.sigma_texture = 0

 To optimize alebdo and sigma_t as texture, use args.sigma_texture = 512 and args.albedo_texture = 512: